microsoft/moaw/workshops/more-dev-less-ops/workshop.md

 You have now the basics to understand how Microsoft Dev Box works.
 Let's use it to create a new application.
 Go to [Dev Portal](https://devportal.microsoft.com/), sign in with the Azure credentials provided to you.

 Once you are logged in, you will see dev boxes, select the one corresponding to your user name.
-You will be invited to connect to it using a Remote Desktop Client.
+You will be invited to connect to it using a Remote Desktop CLIent.
 Follow the instructions to connect to your Dev Box.
 If needed the official documentation is available [here](https://learn.microsoft.com/en-us/azure/dev-box/tutorial-connect-to-dev-box-with-remote-desktop-app?tabs=windows)

 If everything is ok, you should see this kind of screen: